 When Can You Start Giving Almonds To Babies?

-Stay alert towards any sign of allergy, sensitivity, or intolerance while introducing almonds to the baby.
+Stay alert towards any sign of a nut allergy, sensitivity, or intolerance while introducing almonds to the baby.
 If anyone in your family has a history of food allergy or the baby has other food allergies, then consult a pediatrician before introducing almonds (5).

 Soak the almonds overnight in water and either crush or grind it into a paste.
-Feed one-eighth of teaspoon when introducing.
+Feed one-eighth of a teaspoon when introducing.
 Soaking helps release anti-nutrient components in the almonds.

 Nutritional Value Of Almonds